Shopify/checkout-sheet-kit-android/README.md

     override fun onPermissionRequest(permissionRequest: PermissionRequest) {
         // Called when a permission has been requested, e.g. to access the camera
         // implement to grant/deny/request permissions.
     }

+    override fun onAddressChangeStart(event: CheckoutAddressChangeStartEvent) {
+        // Called when the buyer requests to change their shipping or billing address.
+        // Note: Only emitted when the feature is enabled for an authenticated app.
+        // Respond with updated address information using event.respondWith()
+        // See the MobileBuyIntegration sample for a complete example.
+    }

+    override fun onSubmitStart(event: CheckoutSubmitStartEvent) {
+        // Called when checkout submission starts.
+        // Note: Only emitted when the feature is enabled for an authenticated app.
+        // Use this to provide payment authorization if required.
+        // Respond using event.respondWith() to proceed with submission.
+    }

+    override fun onPaymentMethodChangeStart(event: CheckoutPaymentMethodChangeStartEvent) {
+        // Called when the buyer requests to change their payment method.
+        // Note: Only emitted when the feature is enabled for an authenticated app.
+        // Respond with updated payment information using event.respondWith() }
 }
 ```